Report Filter

 Fulfillment: The fulfillment program provides information to, and responds to inquiries from, consumers seeking information on travel and tourism in Virginia.
 Telephone and Internet inquiries are answered by a consumer services center and VTA publication requests are processed by a fulfillment house that provides storage, processing, delivery, and freight services.
 In addition, VTA operates a full-service distribution center to process customized and bulk orders and to manage the mailing needs of VTA and the Virginia Economic Development Partnership.

-Partnership Marketing: VTA has developed a comprehensive state tourism plan, which provides a thorough assessment of the tourism needs in each of Virginia’s tourism regions.
-This plan provides a competitive analysis of the state, including recommendations on increasing visitation through focused product development, promotions, improvements to infrastructure, and policies at the state and local level to support tourism economic development.
-VTA will be updating the plan this biennium.
+• State Tourism Plan: VTA has developed a comprehensive 2026-2029 state tourism plan, which provides a thorough assessment of the tourism needs in each of Virginia’s 10 tourism regions.
+This plan provides a competitive analysis of the state, including recommendations on increasing visitation through focused product development, promotions, and policies to support the power of the “Visitor Economy”.

 Performance Highlights